yipwingtim/ViDoRAG/README.md

     }
 }
 ```
 You can use Git LFS to download annotation files and original documents from Hugging Face or ModelScope.
-The organization of the files can refer to `./data/ExampleDataset`.
+The format of the files can refer to `./data/ExampleDataset`.

 Then, you can use the following script to convert the original file into images:
 ```python